Chemiculs/qengine/README.md

 * .text / executable section Polymorphism ( .text section dumps will appear different at each runtime which would hypothetically prevent basic static .text dump signature scans by AV's / AC's etc. )

-* PE header wipe/mutation ( headers will be wiped or appear differently at each runtime, in memory )
+* PE header Wipe / Mutation ( headers will be wiped or appear differently at each runtime, in memory )

 * Dynamic / Runtime imports ( hide imports from disk PE image import table )